t94126/t94126.github.io/index.md

 <img src="/images/victortian3.jpg" class="floatpic" width="200" height="200">

-My name is Victor TIAN (Chinese name :Yongqiang 永强 TIAN 田).
-Currently, I am a PhD student in The Hong Kong University of Science and Technology.
-I am a member of the [CASTLE Reserch Group] and my supervisor is [Prof. CHEUNG, Shing-Chi (S.C.)].
-My research interests include Software Engineering and Data Mining.
+My name is Victor TIAN (Chinese name: Yongqiang 永强 TIAN 田).
+Currently, I am a Ph.D. student of The Hong Kong University of Science and Technology.
+I am a member of the [CASTLE Research Group] and my supervisor is [Prof. CHEUNG, Shing-Chi (S.C.)].
+My research interest is in Deep Learning System Testing.

 Previously, I was an undergraduate student from City University of Hong Kong.
-My major was Infomration Engineering, which belongs to Department of Electronic Engineering.
-I took a lot courses from CS, EE and Math.
+My major was Information Engineering, which belongs to the Department of Electronic Engineering.
+I had some research experience in the computer networking system when I was an undergraduate student.

 Here is my [CV].